brianhigh/brfss/sql_examples.md

 # Use a data.table instead of a data.frame for improved performance
 library(data.table)
 brfsswa1114 <- as.data.table(dbGetQuery(con, sql))

+# You can also save this data.table as a SQL table in the MySQL database
+#dbWriteTable(con, name = "brfsswa1114", brfsswa1114, row.names=F)
 ```

 ## Check on Memory, Write to File